babelouest/glewlwyd/docs/GETTING_STARTED.md

 #### TLS Certificate scheme

-The TLS Certificates scheme requires [SSL/TLS with CA certificate](https://github.com/babelouest/glewlwyd/blob/master/docs/INSTALL.md#ssltls) enabled.
+The TLS Certificates scheme requires [SSL/TLS with CA certificate](https://github.com/babelouest/glewlwyd/blob/master/docs/INSTALL.md#ssltls) enabled or a reverse proxy configured to authenticate certificates and transfer the certificate data to Glewlwyd's API.

 Read the full [documentation](CERTIFICATE.md).

 #### Retype-password scheme

-The Retype-password schema allows to make mandatory to retype the user password to authenticate, even if the session is authenticated with a valid password.
+The Retype-password schema allows to mandatory retype the user password to authenticate, even if the session is authenticated with a valid password.
 This scheme may be useful to force user to retype its password in some critical process.

 ### Scopes